Skip to main content

 Do I need a consultation before any treatment?

 Yes.
-Every treatment starts with a consultation — even if you already know what you want.
-I use it to make sure the treatment will actually work for you, and to tell you if it won't.
+Every treatment starts with a consultation, even if you already know what you want.
+I use it to make sure the treatment will work for you, and to tell you if it won't.

 Partially.
-Some treatments — tattoo removal especially — I can discuss over WhatsApp.
+Some treatments, tattoo removal especially, I can discuss over WhatsApp.
 If we agree that sharing a photograph would help, I can give you a preliminary price from it.
-The definitive plan and price are always set at the physical consultation.
+The definitive plan and price are always set at the in-person consultation.

 How many sessions will it take to fully remove a tattoo?

-There is no honest answer without seeing how your skin responds.
+No one can answer that without seeing how your skin responds.
 Complete clearance depends on ink composition and depth, your skin type, the tattoo's age, and its location.
-The typical range is 5 to 12 sessions; a real estimate is only possible after the first one, when I can see how the ink actually clears.
+Most tattoos take 4 to 6 sessions, spaced 6 to 8 weeks apart; a real estimate is only possible after the first one, when I can see how the ink clears.

 During the treatment